Greetings from the Pacific Northwest.

 I was part of the Carmel Bach Festival in California for 30 seasons — first as tenor soloist, and then as Dramaturge, Lecturer, Director of the Vocal Master Class for young professional singers, and creator of the English-language supertitle projections during concerts.

-Carmel Impresarios, a book I published in 2014, tells the story of two extraordinary women who joined their lives together in the 1920s and became an inspirational duo in art, music and theater.
-Dene Denny and Hazel Watrous helped make Carmel-by-the-Sea an artistic hot spot in the 1930s, and they founded the Carmel Bach Festival in 1935.
+Carmel Impresarios, a book I published in 2014, tells the story of two extraordinary women who joined their lives together in the 1920s became an inspirational duo in art, music and theater, and founded the Carmel Bach Festival in 1935.
 400 pages, 300 vintage illustrations, footnoted, it's a definitive account of music and theater in early Carmel.

 In 2012 I co-founded Lucky Valley Press with my wife, Ginna Gordon.
 Since then we have designed and produced 60 books now in international retail distribution: 13 of our own titles and 47 other books by 30 independent authors.

 Drop me a line if you'd like to connect about any of these things.
-Thanks for reading all the way to here!
+Thanks for reading this intro all the way to the end!